loginom/loginom-help-en-omegat/data/scenario/batchlauncher.md

 # Batch Processing of Workflows

-**Batch mode**: execution of the Batch Workflows without display of any user interface and screen display of messages.
+**Batch mode**: execution of the Package Workflows without display of any user interface and screen display of messages.
 As a rule, in this case, the batch processing result is generation of the summarized data and its transfer to the external system (for example, to the data warehouse or another accounting system).

 The Workflows batch processing is performed using BatchLauncher utility application that is supplied as a set with the Loginom server (Team, Standard, Enterprise versions).
 When installing by default, the utility application path is as follows: